iitis/tracedump/doc/tracedump.1.markdown

 ## LIMITATIONS

+ * IP packets past the first fragment will not be captured
+ * some applications (e.g. chromium-browser) cant be started from tracedump, but attaching to existing process by PID works

+## BUGS

  * currently works on x86-32 Linux hosts only
- * IP packets past the first fragment will not be captured
  * maximum number of monitored ports is limited to less than 300 ports, due to limits on the BPF filter attached to the sniffing socket

-## BUGS

- * sometimes the traced process segfaults - more testing needed
- * cant start chromium-browser within tracedump, but attaching works
- * there is a low probability of loosing TCP packets if the time distance between a particular bind() system call and a connect() or listen() call is greater than 60 seconds
+ * there is a low probability of loosing TCP packets if the time distance between a particular bind() system call and a connect() or listen() call is greater than 10 seconds
- * probably much more :)

 ## SEE ALSO